MonoFormer/MonoFormer/README.md

 1. Prepare dataset

-MonoFormer is trained on [ImageNet]((https://image-net.org/download.php)) for class-conditional image generation, [JourneyDB](https://github.com/JourneyDB/JourneyDB) for text-to-image generation, and [UltraChat](https://huggingface.co/datasets/stingning/ultrachat) for text-to-text generation.
+MonoFormer is trained on [ImageNet]((https://image-net.org/download.php)) for class-conditional image generation, [JourneyDB](https://github.com/JourneyDB/JourneyDB) for text-to-image generation, [UltraChat](https://huggingface.co/datasets/stingning/ultrachat) for text-to-text generation, and [LLaVA Instruction Tuning](https://github.com/haotian-liu/LLaVA) for multi-modal understanding.
 Please prepare the appropriate dataset for each respective task.

 For detailed guide on how to organize the data and how to prepare your own datasets for training, please refer to [data/README.md](./data/README.md).